MarketSquare/robotframework-browser/README.md

 alternatively `make .venv` or `make node-deps` to update only Python or nodejs dependencies, respectively.

+Make sure to run `source .venv/bin/activate` to activate the correct virtualenv

 ## Testing
 There are both unit tests written with pytest and acceptance test written with Robot Framework.
 These can be run manually with `make utest` and `make atest`.